YidongQIN/PySAP/readme.md

 Archived Repository
 =======
-Previously, this reposity is used for backup of SAP2000 model of MARC bridge.
+Previously, this repository is used for backup of SAP2000 model of MARC bridge.
 But now, it is used for testing git operations.

 what is setting tokens?